Gadget-Freak/current2motionboard/README.md

 What's this?
 --------------

-this is Arduino sketch works with CT sensor(CTT-10-CLS-CV10), M5Stack and MotionBoard Cloud.
+This is Arduino sketch works with CT sensor(CTT-10-CLS-CV10), M5Stack and MotionBoard Cloud. you can measure current and send to MotionBoard Cloud(WebAPI/systemdatasources).

 Hardware Requirements